axelarnetwork/stellar-gmp-example/README.md

 # Stellar-gmp

-This repo is a standalone Axelar GMP example for sending a GMP message from/to the Stellar blockhain
+This repo is a standalone Axelar GMP example for sending a GMP message from/to the Stellar blockchain

 ## Setup